-Based on the technical details provided, the Generating Facility, as proposed, have the capability to meet 0.95 power factor requirement as measured at the high-side of the IC's substation or other equivalent location.
+Based on the technical details provided, the Generating Facility, as proposed, has the capability to meet 0.95 power factor requirement as measured at the high-side of the IC's substation.

-As part of the QC12 Phase II study a detailed screening for SSCI was performed utilizing the technical data in PSLF format (and dyd files) provided8 by the IC for the Generating Facility to determine if a detailed SSCI study is needed.
-The SSCI screen determined that the Generating Facility does not require a detailed SSCI analysis.
-However, as previously mentioned in Section E.5 of this report, all inverter-based generators are required by the CAISO Transmission Planning Process Business Practice Manual9 to submit the final Power System Computer Aided Design ("PSCAD") of the Generating Facility.
+b.
+Subsynchronous Interaction Evaluations As part of the QC12 Phase II study a detailed screening for SSCI was performed utilizing the technical data in PSLF format (epc and dyd files) provided8 by the IC for the Generating Facility to determine if a detailed SSCI study is needed.
+The SSCI screen determined that the